-With the the superbowl this weekend all eyes will be on football and of course many of us will be hoping to catch a glimpse of the most famous football wife Gisele Bundchen.
-I thought it would be fitting to answer all the ‘How do I get Gisele’s waves’ question now, ahead of the game.
-So hear you go, straight from Gisele herself:
+With the Superbowl this weekend all eyes will be on football and of course, many of us will be hoping to catch a glimpse of the most famous football wife Gisele Bundchen.
+After all, The only thing more iconic that Gisele’s modeling career is her beachy, sun-kissed beach, blonde hair.
+I thought it would be fitting to answer all the ‘How do I get Gisele’s signature waves’ question now, ahead of the game.
+So here you go, straight from Gisele herself:

 Since I’ve become a mom, wearing my hair naturally wavy is still the most practical option for me.
 Plus, I’ve never had a lot of patience for sitting around in a salon.
-I don’t get my hair done that often, so I pack those little hair-conditioning ampoules from Pantene to keep my hair healthy between shoots.
-They’re small and easy to carry; that’s how I avoid wonky hair days when I’m away from my regular routine.
+I don’t get my hair done that often, so I pack these little hair-conditioning ampoules to keep my hair healthy between shoots.
+They’re small and easy to carry; that’s how I avoid wonky hair days when I’m away from my regular routine.”

 It’s still funny to me how I used to want straight hair.
 I’ve learned a lot during my years in the modeling business, but at the end of the day, wavy is just more me.

 How to get Gisele’s perfect waves:

 “While I love my natural waves, I’m also a fan of the curling iron.
 The key is to keep the look imperfect.”
 Here are the steps:

 I washed my hair with John Frieda Frizz Ease Dream Curls shampoo and conditioner.
 Wash your hair very thoroughly—the longer it’s been since your last wash, the more you should shampoo.
 You want to have as little oil as possible in your hair to ensure you achieve the most body.
 Only apply conditioner to the tips and after you wash it out, spritz a heat-activated curl enhancing spray.